genneko/private-freebsd-ports/README.md

 This port also requires the [helper makefiles](https://github.com/genneko/FreeBSD-Electron/tree/helpers_for_nodeapps/Mk/Uses), but this time they are my modified versions for supporting node-only apps.

+### deskutils/clipboard-cli
+A cross-platform clipboard (copy/paste) utility for the command-line.
+This also utilizes the modified [Mk/Uses/node.mk](https://github.com/genneko/FreeBSD-Electron/tree/helpers_for_nodeapps/Mk/Uses).

 ### editors/omegaT4
 An easy port of [OmegaT](https://omegat.org/) - a free translation memory tool (version 4.x).
 Unlike the official port, this port just installs the cross-platform JAR instead of building the program from its source.